Cookies on the SIM Sherpa website

 Screenshot of 5G speed test on Sky Mobile

-We did struggle to get 5G to work on 5G-ready Android models not bought from Sky directly.
-You can check their supported device list here.
+We struggled to get 5G to work on 5G-ready Android models not bought from Sky directly.
+Check their supported device list here.
 If your device is supported then they’re a good network to join if 5G is a priority.

 Useful link: How to get Sky's 5G